 The role of RFMOs has been significantly strengthened over the last twenty years, in particular by UNFSA, and RFMOs are regarded as the appropriate mechanism for responding to the duties set out in UNCLOS for cooperation between states for fisheries management.
-Five of these RFMOs, the North Pacific Fisheries Commission (NPFC), the South East Atlantic Fisheries Organisation (SEAFO), the South Indian Ocean Fisheries Agreement (SIOFA), the South
+Five of these RFMOs, the North Pacific Fisheries Commission (NPFC), the South East Atlantic Fisheries Organisation (SEAFO), the South Indian Ocean Fisheries Agreement (SIOFA), the South Pacific Regional Fisheries Management Organization (SPRFMO) and the Western Central Pacific Fisheries

-1 This paper has been prepared by Terje Lobach, international legal consultant, to be incorporated into the 2nd Performance Review process being undertaken for the IPHC.
+1 This paper has been prepared by Terje Løbach, international legal consultant, to be incorporated into the 2nd Performance Review process being undertaken for the IPHC.